 People in Los Angeles, CA are especially likely to experience increased risks from drought, flooding, and fire due to climate change.
 Check your address for local heat, storm, fire, drought, and flood risk through 2050.

-Compared to the United States as a whole, people and homes in California will experience especially increased risks from heat, drought, and fire due to climate change over the next 30 years.
+Compared to others in the U.S., people in California will experience especially pronounced risks from heat, drought, and fire due to climate change over the next 30 years.

 For fire, the bar estimates the middle 50% of buildings and middle 50% of land area.
 For heat, drought, and storm, the bars represent the middle 50% of the population.

-Of the top cities in California, the city with the highest overall risk is Los Angeles.
+Of the largest cities in California, the city with the highest overall risk is Los Angeles.
 The city with the lowest overall risk is Bakersfield.

 Among the lower 48 states, California's highest ranking is #11 for fire risk.